IIIF/api/source/api/presentation/3.0/index.md

 ##### Annotation Page
 {: #overview-annotationpage}

-An ordered list of Annotations, typically associated with a Canvas but may be referenced from other resource types as well.
+An ordered list of Annotations that is typically associated with a Canvas but may be referenced from other resource types as well.
 Annotation Pages are often part of an Annotation Collection.

 ##### Annotation
 {: #overview-annotation}

 Content resources are associated with a Canvas via Annotations.
 The same mechanism is used for the visible and/or audible resources as is used for transcriptions, commentary, tags and other content.
-This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of Canvases.
+This provides a single, coherent method for aligning information, and provides a standards-based framework for distinguishing parts of resources and parts of Canvases.
 As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

 ##### Content
 {: #overview-content}